MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-troubleshooting.md

 ### The pbix file I created didn't get the default label, even though default labeling is enabled on my tenant

-* Default labeling in Power BI is in preview, so there may be flows that allow users to open or create an unlabeled .pbix file.
+Default labeling in Power BI is in preview, so there may be flows that allow users to open or create an unlabeled .pbix file.

 ### The default label applied to my Power BI content isn't the same as the label applied to my emails and files

-* Default label policy settings for Power BI are independent of the default label policy settings for files and email.
+Default label policy settings for Power BI are independent of the default label policy settings for files and email.

 ### B2B users manage to open and create unlabeled .pbix files, even though default labeling is on.

-* Default label policies in Power BI aren't supported for external guest users (B2B users).
+Default label policies in Power BI aren't supported for external guest users (B2B users).
 When a B2B user opens or creates an unlabeled file in Power BI Desktop, no default label will be applied to the file automatically.

 ## Mandatory labeling

 ### Mandatory labeling for Power BI is enabled but some artifacts are getting created or saved without a label having to be applied.

-* Mandatory labeling in Power BI isn't supported for service principals and APIs.
+Mandatory labeling in Power BI isn't supported for service principals and APIs.
 Service principals and APIs aren't subject to mandatory label policies.

-* Mandatory labeling in Power BI is in preview, so there may be flows that allow the user to create or edit unlabeled content.
+There may be flows that allow the user to create or edit unlabeled content.

-* Mandatory labeling in Power BI isn't supported for external guest users (B2B users).
+Mandatory labeling in Power BI isn't supported for external guest users (B2B users).
 B2B users aren't subject to mandatory label policies.

 ## Downstream inheritance

 ### Downstream inheritance is enabled, but some or all downstream items don't inherit the label

-* Downstream inheritance is limited to 80 items.
+Downstream inheritance is limited to 80 items.
 If the number of downstream items exceeds 80, no downstream inheritance takes place.
 Only the item the label was actually applied to will receive the label.

-* Downstream inheritance never overwrites labels that were applied manually.
+Downstream inheritance never overwrites labels that were applied manually.

-* Downstream inheritance never overwrites a label with a less restrictive label.
+Downstream inheritance never overwrites a label with a less restrictive label.

-* Sensitivity labels inherited from data sources are automatically propagated downstream only when [fully automated downstream inheritance mode](./service-security-sensitivity-label-downstream-inheritance.md) is enabled.
+Sensitivity labels inherited from data sources are automatically propagated downstream only when [fully automated downstream inheritance mode](./service-security-sensitivity-label-downstream-inheritance.md) is enabled.

 ## Sensitivity label inheritance from data sources